 03 Use open source software

-Open source software is often an excellent alternative to expensive subscriptions.
-It often offers equivalent functions and benefits from community support.
-But not every open source solution offers a comfortable user interface and a good user experience.
-A short test or a look at a live review on YouTube is worthwhile.
+Open-source software is often an excellent alternative to expensive subscriptions.
+It frequently offers equivalent functionality and benefits from community support.
+However, not every open-source solution provides a user-friendly interface and a good user experience.
+A quick test or watching a live review on YouTube is worthwhile.

 04 Pay attention to combined offers or cheap licenses